mskanji/data_viz/README.md

 # data_viz </br>
-GTA:Global Terrorism Attack</br>
+# GTA:Global Terrorism Attack</br>
-please run global.R befor runing application . \\
+## please run global.R befor runing application . </br>
-the data base is aploaded from kaggle from the URL= "" . \\ the main goal of this project is to visualize data using big-data item "spark" and managing it with SQLite.\\
+the data base is aploaded from kaggle from the URL= "https://www.kaggle.com/START-UMD/gtd" . </br>
+the main goal of this project is to visualize data using big-data item "spark" and managing it with SQLite.</br>
-creating a nice map with leaflet library that indicate the main terrorism attack all around the world and their description. \\ a descriptive plot for data viz of the general attack terrorism \\
+creating a nice map with leaflet library that indicate the main terrorism attack all around the world and their description. </br>
+a descriptive plot for data viz of the general attack terrorism </br>
-deep learning with network D3 library R to see the main target of terrorist group \\ to see full alication plz visite my web site ""
+deep learning with network D3 library R to see the main target of terrorist group </br>
+to see full alication plz visite my web site ""